 The focus of the DekaBank social commitment is on the following areas:

 • In the field of art, music and architecture, DekaBank promotes numerous projects, enabling visitors to exhibitions and concerts to become actively involved on different levels with a wide range of cultural developments that influence society.
 An example of this is the longstanding partnership with the National Youth Orchestra of Germany, with the aim of fostering talent and setting high standards in youth orchestra work.
 The cooperation is prolonging the decades-long partnership of the Savings Banks Finance Group with the competition entitled “Youth makes music”.
 The goal of the National Youth Orchestra of Germany is to enable access to the world of music and to foster an open-minded approach to differing music traditions for everyone, regardless of their social or ethnic background.
-Since 2020 and as part of the Schleswig-Holstein Music Festival, Deka together with other institutes of the Savings Banks Finance Group has also been sponsoring the Leonard Bernstein Award for young stars of the classical scene, in order to give them the necessary momentum and boost for an international career.
+Since 2020 and as part of the Schleswig-Holstein Music Festival, Deka together with other institutes of the Savings Banks Finance Group has also been sponsoring the Leonard Bernstein Award for young stars of the musician scene, in order to give them the necessary momentum and boost for an international career.
 With the International Highrise Award (Internationaler Hochhauspreis, IHP), DekaBank is providing impulses for the sustainable building of the future.

 Social projects are also the focus of the two campaigns “Deka – Engagiert vor Ort!”
 (Deka – Making a local commitment) and “Restcent”.
 They widely incorporate employees of the Deka Group or are significantly supported by their efforts.
 With "Deka - Engagiert vor Ort!", DekaBank promotes the social engagement of its employees, as it often supports organisations, in which the employees themselves are involved.
 The appreciation for the volunteering staff expressed by DekaBank through its support also increases the loyalty and motivation of employees.